 For payroll loans ED will correspond to the full valuation of the assets at amortized cost.
-For credit cards, ED will take into account the unused credit line when available as well the expected amortization, which allows to have a reliable estimate of the credit exposition at default.
+For credit cards, ED will consider the unused credit line when available as well the expected amortization, which allows to have a reliable estimate of the credit exposition at default.